Wednesday, January 20, 2010

 Wait.

-Now she was being pulled out of the water.
+She was being pulled out of the water.

 The shoes didn’t look like teenager shoes.
 They were shiny black shoes underneath black pants.